Sleep has long been known as a major influencer on mental agility. We share our top tips to sleep your way to improved mental performance.

 It’s not just external light that can impact your sleep – devices that emit artificial LED light, such as mobile phones, tablets, TV’s and even alarm clocks can contribute to disrupted sleep, as this type of blue light suppresses the production of melatonin.
 Try to reduce exposure to digital LED-omitting devices 60 minutes before bed, and ensure they are covered whilst sleeping.

 Keep Clutter to a Minimum

 Clutter and crowded surfaces are an absolutely no-no, whether you’re studying, working or sleeping!
 Not only can it inhibit creative thought, it’s also not great when you want to feel relaxed.

 Before bedtime, spend around 15 minutes clearing cluttered surfaces so that your mind can fully rest.

-A smart mind needs smart sleep, and smart sleep starts with smart bedding.
+A mentally agile mind needs smart sleep, and smart sleep starts with smart bedding.
 Fine Bedding’s range of Smartfil products is ideal as not only is it hypoallergenic, but it also works to keep airflow moving throughout the night to avoid sleep disturbances.

-Allowing plenty of fresh air into your work or study space is essential for eliminating fatigue and maintaining concentration.
-However, it’s also important at bed time too, as it enables the body to cool off and supplies much-needed oxygen to the brain, leading to a much more restful sleep.
+Allowing plenty of fresh air into your work or study space is essential for eliminating fatigue and maintaining mental agility.
+However, it’s important at bedtime too, as it enables the body to cool off and supplies much-needed oxygen to the brain, leading to a much more restful sleep.